 Mortgage Trusts Explained

-When Tri City was first formed in the early 60’s Ruth and Henry Goodman used to invest in individual mortgages.
+When Tri City was first formed in the early 60’s, Ruth and Henry Goodman used to invest in individual mortgages.
 At the same time they played duplicate bridge and met a lot of people through their hobby.
-People used to ask them what they did for a living and when they told them what they did and how much interest they earned their friends started to ask them if they could get them a mortgage or participate with them in funding a loan.
-These people came to understand the security of mortgage investing by way of low loan to value mortgages.
+People used to ask what they did for a living and when they explained how much interest they earned, their friends began to ask if they could get them a mortgage or participate with them in funding a loan.
+These people quickly came to understand the security of mortgage investing by way of low loan-to-value mortgages.
 During this period they would put all of the investors names on the mortgage.

-And as mortgages got bigger and there became more competition they wanted to insure their money was never sitting idle in the notaries trust account.
+And as mortgages got bigger and competition increased, they wanted to insure their money was never sitting idle in the notaries trust account.

-So the origins of Tri City Trusts, dates back to the mid 1960.
-As mortgage lending has gotten more regulated, and more people get involved a true regulated trust, made sense.
+So the origins of Tri City Trusts date back to the mid-1960s.
+As mortgage lending became more regulated, and more people started to come on-board, a true regulated trust made sense.

-Essentially the Goodman family has found the secret of the mortgage business, it is having a very large flow of mortgage opportunities so you can pick the low loan to value mortgages.
+Essentially the Goodman family has found the secret of the mortgage business – having a very large flow of mortgage opportunities so you can pick the low loan to value mortgages.
 Another secret of how to succeed in the mortgage business is not letting your funds sit idle because when they are, you are not earning a return.

-As Ruth got older, Michael knew that he wanted to carry on investing his money into the same type of mortgages Ruth and her friends had been funding since he was young.
-Essentially as the mortgages got larger, and to satisfy Michael’s mania for picking the loans he was investing in, it became obvious that he would need a sophisticated office and team of people which looked for the loans, sent the money out to the lawyers and collect the money in event the borrow did not pay on time.
+As Ruth got older, Michael knew that he wanted to carry on investing his money into the same type of mortgages his mother and her friends had been funding since he was young.
+Essentially as the mortgages got larger, and to satisfy Michael’s passion for picking the loans he was investing in, it became obvious that he would need a sophisticated office and team of people that looked for the loans, sent the money out to the lawyers and collect the money in event the borrow did not pay on time.

-So a trust also resolves the problem of who holds the mortgage i.e who’s name is on title at the land title office.
+A trust also resolves the problem of who holds the mortgage i.e. whose name is on title at the land title office.
 The trust can invest the money on behalf of the investors and it can conduct all business necessary to look after the process of getting the money out to the lawyers and back from the borrowers.
 In effect it simplifies the process of sourcing the mortgages and managing the loans, furthermore small losses will mean less to a large pool of capital then it will to a single investor.
-And it relieves the pressure to get the funds out, which a private lender is under if they want to keep their capital working.
-So from many different perspectives the trust’s allow small investors to reap the rewards that they would not have access to as an individual.
+It relieves the pressure to get the funds out, which a private lender is under if they want to keep their capital working.
+From many different perspectives the trusts allow small investors to reap the rewards that they would not have access to as an individual.